-- Fencing of remnant vegetation, including watercourses. - Managing remnant vegetation, such as environmental weed control, feral animal control, dieback disease management. - Planting or seeding of new areas to native vegetation or native fodder. - Innovative pasture plantings/seeding. - Enhancement of habitat associated with on-farm vegetation, rocky outcrops or other natural areas.
+- Fencing of remnant vegetation, including watercourses. - Managing remnant vegetation, such as environmental weed control, feral animal control, dieback disease management. - Planting or seeding of new areas to native vegetation or native fodder. - Innovative native pasture plantings/seeding. - Enhancement of habitat associated with on-farm vegetation, rocky outcrops or other natural areas.

 Minimum and maximum funding amounts: Applications for grant funding of between \$1,000 and \$10,000 are sought.
-Other projects may be considered on their merits.
+Projects outside these amounts may be considered on their merits.
+Note: there is a limited total pool of funding available for allocation.

-Project: The Numbat Neighbourhood Project

-Priority: Protection and/or enhancement of habitat of Numbats as well as Woylies, Chuditch, Malleefowl, Red-tailed Phascogale and Matchstick Banksia.
+Priority: The Numbat Neighbourhood Project: Protection and/or enhancement of habitat of Numbats as well as Woylies, Chuditch, Malleefowl, Red-tailed Phascogale and Matchstick Banksia